maomaoguan/hsbcAntifraud/README.md

 ### the integration test
 * AntifraudTest
-  * testIntegration1 is an integration test in a non-message way, which can be run locally
+  * testIntegration1 is an integration test in a non-message way, which can be run locally and detection will be alerted through console
   * testIntegration2 is an integration test in a message way, which is sent to mq and all nodes can consume messages and do fraud detects

 mocked traffics locate in this test